benaug/Jolly-Seber-N-Prior-DA/README.md

 ## Overview

 This repository contains efficient MCMC samplers for Jolly–Seber models using **$N$-prior data augmentation**.
 Poisson priors are placed directly on population entry counts: the initial population size and the number of recruits entering before each subsequent primary occasion.
-Recruiment is per capita as a function of realized abundance in the previous primary session.
+Recruitment is per capita as a function of realized abundance in the previous primary session.
 This model is an exact Poisson specification of the model of Chandler and Clark (2014).

 ## Related repositories